Contributors from members of the Copper team

 13. A portable charger

-A key tool for a traveling salesperson to keep in their carry-on, multi-purpose chargers ensure that their work can continue during a long layover or if they have to go for hours without access to an outlet.
+A key tool for a traveling salesperson to keep in their carry-on, a portable phone or tablet charger helps them stay in communication during a long layover or if they have to go for hours without access to an outlet.

 14. A travel pillow

-For anyone taking frequent international or red-eye flights, a pillow set helps guarantee that you actually catch some Zs.
+For anyone taking frequent international or red-eye flights, a comfy neck pillow helps guarantee that you actually catch some Zs.

 Big-ticket gifts for salespeople